ComScore

 • Time Commitment: 40 minutes

-• Why We Love It: low carb, high protein, special occasion-worthy
+• Why I Love It: low carb, high protein, special occasion-worthy

-These chops are as easy to cook as chicken, we promise.
+These chops are as easy to cook as chicken, even for newbies.
 Just throw them on the grill for about eight minutes (or use a searing-hot skillet if the weather won’t comply).
+P.S.: You’ll find pomegranate molasses in the international aisle of most grocery stores.

 13. White Risotto with Corn, Carrots and Kale